Cell State Transitions Beyond the Small-Noise Limit: First passage Statistics of Single-Cell Trajectories

 \section{First passage Statistics of Single-Cell Trajectories}

 In this section, we provide further details on the first-passage analysis of the experimental data.
+It should be noted that, at $t=0$, 477 of the 1,007 cells remain in the R-state region, and all first-passage statistics in this section are computed from this subset.

-The first passage time (FPT), denoted as $\tau(r_0, g_0)$, is the time required for a particle to reach an absorbing boundary from the initial state $(r_0 = r(t=0), g_0 = g(t=0))$.
-Figure~\ref{fig:S5-1} shows the FPT for cells initialized at specific $(r_0, g_0)$ values, as observed in the experiment.
-Each symbol represents a single cell, and the color indicates the first passage time to the absorbing boundary at $r = g$.
-The FPT is found to depend significantly on the initial state $(r_0, g_0)$.
-The results reveal a clear trend that cells initialized closer to the boundary require a shorter transition time.
+The first passage time (FPT), denoted as $\tau(r_0, g_0)$, is the time required for a particle to reach the absorbing boundary from the initial state $(r_0 = r(t = 0), g_0 = g(t = 0))$.
+Figure~\ref{fig:S5-1}(a) shows the FPT for cells initialized at specific $(r_0, g_0)$ values, as observed in the experiment, where each symbol represents a single cell and the color indicates the first passage time to the absorbing boundary, marked by the red straight line in Fig.~\ref{fig:S5-1} and described in Sec.~\ref{sec:2d_absorbing_boundary}.
+Fig.~\ref{fig:S5-1}(b) shows the corresponding local finite-time mean FPT (MFPT) obtained by bin averaging over the initial-state plane.
+The FPT is found to depend significantly on the initial state $(r_0, g_0)$, with cells initialized closer to the boundary exhibiting shorter transition times.
 This intuitive finding leads to the key discovery of this study—namely, that the small-noise limit is not applicable in the current case.

-The full information of the first passage time (FPT) can be characterized by the probability density function $F(\tau \vert r_0, g_0)$, also known as the FPT distribution.
+The full information of the FPT can be characterized by the probability density function $F(\tau \vert r_0, g_0)$, also known as the FPT distribution.
 Due to limited statistics, the FPT distribution is typically only roughly estimated from experimental data.
-An alternative measure is the mean first passage time (MFPT), defined as
+An alternative measure is the MFPT, defined as

 However, achieving the true long-time regime in experiments with finite observation periods is difficult.
 As a result, direct statistics of the first passage time yield a truncated MFPT

 where $t_c$ is the cutoff time.
 This truncation introduces a systematic bias, since $\tau' < \left\langle \tau \right\rangle$.
 A more accurate approach is to use statistics based on the survival probability $S(t \vert r_0, g_0)$, defined as the probability that a particle has not yet reached the absorbing boundary by time $t$.
 The FPT distribution can then be evaluated as